jupyter-server/jupyter_server/docs/source/developers/extensions.rst

 A Jupyter Server extension is typically a module or package that extends to Server’s REST API/endpoints—i.e. adds extra request handlers to Server’s Tornado Web Application.

-You can check some simple example on the `examples folder
+You can check some simple examples on the `examples folder
 <https://github.com/jupyter/jupyter_server/tree/master/examples/simple>`_ in the GitHub jupyter_server repository.

 Authoring a basic server extension